Market Compliance Review into customers struggling with bills | Ofgem

 Ofgem requires suppliers to improve help for customers in payment difficulties, following review

-Energy regulator Ofgem has today (Tuesday 27 September 2022) published its Market Compliance Review of how energy suppliers help customers in payment difficulties and has found issues ranging from minor through to severe weaknesses, or failings.
+Energy regulator Ofgem yesterday (Tuesday 27 September 2022) published its Market Compliance Review of how energy suppliers help customers in payment difficulties and has found issues ranging from minor through to severe weaknesses, or failings.

 The deep dive found that, although good practice exists across the industry, with one supplier having no issues, most need to make improvements in processes and governance to meet their obligations.
 The majority of suppliers were found to have minor or moderate issues and three were found to have ‘severe’ weaknesses – of which two suppliers have been served with immediate enforcement notices.